H-1B: Temporary Professionals

 The spouse and unmarried children under the age of 21 accompanying H-1B visa holders will be granted an H-4 visa.
 The 6 year limit for an H-1B also applies to H-4 dependents, but H-4s will get the benefit of any extension the H-1B obtains beyond the 6 years.
 H-4 Visa holders may not engage in employment in the U.S. but may undertake studies.
 Further, H-4 Visa holders are able to open bank accounts and hold a driver’s license.

-The Law Offices of Kameli and Associates with years of experience in this area can assist individuals interested in applying for an H-1B.
+The Kameli Law with years of experience in this area can assist individuals interested in applying for an H-1B.